atticus-zhang/ocmcs-not-scantron/README.md

 ```
 sm_id,scan failed,,,,,,,,,,,,,,,,,,,,,,,,,,
 ```
 just means that the contestant probably coloured some bubble really poorly, or the proctor is being a dummy and can't take a proper scan of the bubble sheet.
 Oh well, go mark those sheets by hand like your forebears.
+You can find all the filed scans as `.jpg`s in the `./outFile/` folder, all named by the contestant ID.
 You might even find the ancient grading tools they once used hidden in some behind a waterfall in the OCMC Google Drive (if that still exists).
 Have fun, and good luck releasing the results to the students in a few days!

 ## Acknowledgment
 Big thanks to Vishal Turkar ([Vishal1999-33](https://github.com/Vishal1999-33) on GitHub), I stole a bunch of code from his bubble sheet scanner project.
 Couldn't have done it without you man, although I think it helps on a poorly lit photo if you apply Otsu's thresholding method *before* detecting the edge contour.
 This made edge detection more reliable in my experience of copying from you :)